dheera/python-termgraphics/README.md

 # Planned features

+* Reduce bandwidth by only drawing parts of the screen that have changed
 * Draw text at (x,y)
 * Draw color images at (x,y)
 * Both inline and full-screen support
 * Multiple canvases per screen
 * 256-color terminal support
+* Separate ASCII and Extended ASCII modes